-When it comes to data storage, Western Digital has drive and more than a splash of flash.
-The company is one of the largest independent makers of hard-disk drives (HDDs), which record, store, and recall volumes of data.
-It is also active in the fast-growing area of solid-state drives (SSDs).
-Drives for PCs account for a major portion of Western Digital's sales, although the company also makes devices used in servers, cloud computing data centers, and home entertainment products such as set-top boxes and video game consoles.
-The company sells to manufacturers and through retailers and distributors.
-It generates more than half its sales from the Asia/Pacific region.
+Western Digital is a leading developer, manufacturer, and provider of data storage devices and solutions that address the evolving needs of information technology ("IT") and the infrastructure that enables the proliferation of data in virtually every industry.
+The company makes hard-disk drives (HDDs), which record, store, and recall volumes of data, and fast-growing solid-state drives (SSDs), known as flash drives, used in many mobile devices.
+Drives for PCs account for a major portion of Western Digital's sales, although the company also makes devices used in servers, cloud computing data centers, and home entertainment products such as set-top boxes and video game consoles as well as mobile phones.
+The company sells to manufacturers, retailers, and distributors and generates around half of sales from the Asia/Pacific region.

 Western Digital reports its sales in terms of end markets.
-The company’s biggest market, nearly 50% of sales, is client devices such as PCs, smartphones, gaming gadgets, and security equipment.
-Data center devices, high-capacity enterprise HDDs and high-performance enterprise SSDs, data center software and systems, account for about 30% of sales, and client solutions, which are external memory such as USB flash drives and wireless drives, generate about 20% of sales.
+The company's biggest market, nearly 45% of sales, is client devices such as PCs, smartphones, gaming gadgets, and security equipment.
+Data center devices, capacity and performance enterprise HDDs, enterprise SSDs, data center software, and systems, account for more than 35% of sales, and client solutions, which are removable products, hard drive content devices, and flash content devices, generate about 20% of sales.

-Western Digital has manufacturing facilities in the US, as well as in China, Japan, Malaysia, the Philippines, Singapore, and Thailand; it has sales offices worldwide.
-Its research and development facilities are in the US, Malaysia, Thailand, India, and Israel.
+Western Digital has manufacturing facilities in the US, as well as in China, Japan, Malaysia, the Philippines, and Thailand; it has sales offices worldwide.
+The company's research and development facilities are in the US, Malaysia, Thailand, India, and Israel.

 Sales and Marketing

 Western Digital sells to OEMs, as well as through distributors and retailers.
-The company’s 10 biggest customers account for more than 40% of revenue.
-Two customers, Apple Inc. and Dell Technologies, each account for more than 10% of Western Digital’s accounts receivable.
+The company's 10 biggest customers account for more than 40% of revenue.
+The company relies heavily on one customer: Kingston Technology Company, which accounts for some 10% of Western Digital's accounts receivable.

 Mergers and Acquisitions